 Wang Shengda Museum

-The Wang Shengda Museum is located in Xinzhuang Village, Gaojiao Town, to the west of Lianfeng Airport Road.
-The entire museum consists of a three-story antique-style main building, a distillery, a wine spirit pavilion, and a double fish pond.
-The antique-style construction area, covering more than 2800 square meters, is a three-story building with a traditional charm.
-Each floor serves as an independent exhibition hall.
+The Wang Shengda Museum is located in Xinzhuang Village, Gaoqiao Town, to the west of Lianfeng Airport Road.
+The museum consists of a three-story antique-style main building, a tavern, a wine spirit pavilion, and a double fish pond.
+The antique-style construction covers an area of over 2800 square meters, featuring a three-story building with a traditional charm.
+Each floor serves as a separate exhibition hall.

-On the first floor, visitors are greeted by a simulated scene of the Wang Sheng Rice Shop’s transactions.
-There are also two functional areas: an oil extraction workshop and a mill room.
-They display the necessary tools for the ancient oil extraction and rice milling processes, accompanied by illustrations and text.
+Upon entering the first floor, visitors are greeted by a simulated scene of the Wang Shengda Rice Shop’s transactions.
+Additionally, there are two functional areas: an oil press workshop and a mill room, displaying the essential tools used in the traditional oil pressing and rice milling processes, accompanied by illustrative texts and images.

-The second floor is dedicated to the display of the traditional agricultural culture of Jiangnan.
-The walls of the exhibition hall are adorned with 21 Qing Dynasty ‘Imperial Farming Pictures’.
-The hall displays various agricultural tools from the past.
-Through the display of artifacts and explanatory texts, it authentically reproduces the agricultural culture of the eastern Zhejiang region in ancient times.
+The second floor is dedicated to the display of traditional Jiangnan agricultural culture.
+The walls are adorned with twenty-one Qing Dynasty ‘Imperial Farming Pictures,’ and the hall exhibits various daily agricultural tools from the past.
+Through physical displays and textual explanations, it authentically recreates the agricultural culture of the eastern Zhejiang region in ancient times.

-The third floor narrates the century-old history and future prospects of ‘Wang Shengda Rice Shop’ through four sections: the Wang family’s arrival in Yin, the establishment of ‘Wang Shengda’, the decline of the family, and the revival of ‘Wang Shengda’, combined with relevant artifact displays.
+The third floor outlines the century-long history and future prospects of ‘Wang Shengda Rice Firm’ through four sections: the Wang family’s arrival in Yin, the establishment of ‘Wang Shengda,’ the decline of the family fortune, and the revitalization of ‘Wang Shengda.’
+This is complemented by related physical displays.

 Leave a Comment